flippercloud/flipper/README.md

 ### 1. Boolean

 All on or all off.
-Think top level things like :stats, :search, :logging, etc. Also, an easy way to release a new feature as once a feature is boolean enabled it is on for every situation.
+Think top level things like `:stats`, `:search`, `:logging`, etc. Also, an easy way to release a new feature as once a feature is boolean enabled it is on for every situation.

 ```ruby
 flipper = Flipper.new(adapter)